COMM 220 - Public Speaking: Evaluating Sources

 Applying the C.R.A.P.
 Test to a source, such as a book, article, or website, is one way to evaluate the quality and value of it before you start writing your paper.
 The quality of your final research project is related to the quality of the sources you use.
 Check out this handout about the C.R.A.P. test.

-This 5-minute video demonstrates using the C.R.A.P. test (Currency, Reliability, Authority, and Purpose/Point of view) to evaluate websites on the topic of performance enhancing drugs in sports.
+This video demonstrates how you can use the C.R.A.P. test (Currency, Reliability, Authority, and Purpose/Point of View) to evaluate websites.